 Dagdusheth Ganapati: Dagdusheth Ganapati temple is situated in the heart of the city, which houses the most famous deity of Maharashtrians, the Ganesh.
 Dagdusheth Ganapati is the famous and richest deity of Pune and so it is called the ‘Shreemant’ Dagdusheth (Shreemant means rich in Marathi).

 Dashmesh Darbar On Deccan College Road: Dashmesh Darbar was established in 1950.
 According to Mahendra Singh, caretaker of this Gurdwara, their 10th guru, Guru Gobind Singh’s, presence and strength prevails in the entire area of the Gurdwara.
-According to him man should never forget the holy ‘Granth’ be in happiness or distress.
-Guru Nanak Jayanti, Baisakhi and Guru Gobind Singh Jayanti are the three significant days that are observed in this Gurdwara.
+According to him, a man should never forget the holy ‘Granth’ be in happiness or distress.
+Guru Nanak Jayanti, Baisakhi, and Guru Gobind Singh Jayanti are the three significant days that are observed in this Gurdwara.

 Gurdwara Shri Gurusingh Sabha, Khadki Bazaar: Gurdwara Shri Gurusingh Sabha is located at Khadki Bazaar in Poona.
 On every Sunday there is a holy gathering where discourses are held to enable devotees to spend the day immersed in the teachings of their Gurus.